 In Ocean City, 2,660 parcels were developed that have no stormwater management controls and could benefit from upgrades.
 The city also has 82,974 linear feet of corrugated metal pipe underground to help drain the city that was installed between the 1960s and 1980s.
 The pipes have deteriorated in saltwater environment and are overdue for replacement.
 According to McGean, three or four pipes have collapsed in just the past few months.
 The cost to replace this system is approximately $6.14 million.

-Besides the construction issues with the town's stormwater run-offs, the lack of management is having a severe impact on the environment, especially the bay.
-Stormwater in Ocean City flows untreated directly into the coastal bays, meaning, it takes everything it picks up on the way including gasoline, oil, trash, sediment, pesticides, fertilizers, and pet waste.'Don't put anything into the storm drain, if you don't want to swim in it,' said Blazer.
+Besides the construction issues with the town’s stormwater run-offs, the lack of management is having a severe impact on the environment, especially the bay.
+Stormwater in Ocean City flows untreated directly into the coastal bays, meaning, it takes everything it picks up on the way including gasoline, oil, trash, sediment, pesticides, fertilizers, and pet waste.

 This happens because Ocean City has two-infrastructure systems underground, the sanitary sewer pipe and the stormwater system.
 The sanitary stormwater pipe flows into the city’s wastewater treatment plant, while the stormwater pipes flow directly into the bay, untreated.